 5137.104 Personal services contracts.

 (b)(i) The head of the contracting activity (HCA) will make the determination as required by DFARS 237.104(b)(i) to authorize contracts pursuant to 10 U.S.C.
 129b and 5 U.S.C.
 3109.
 See Appendix GG for further delegation.
-When a blanket determination and findings (D&F) applies, the contracting officer will include in the contract file a copy of the blanket D&F and a statement signed by the contracting officer clearly showing why the blanket D&F is applicable to the proposed contract.
+When a blanket determination and findings (D&F) applies, the Contracting officer will include in the contract file a copy of the blanket D&F and a statement signed by the Contracting officer clearly showing why the blanket D&F is applicable to the proposed contract.

 (ii)(C)(2) The HCA for the U.S. Army Medical Command must approve requirements for services at DFARS 237.104(b)(ii)(C)(2).
 See Appendix GG for further delegation.